TransitApp/transit/gtfs-realtime/spec/en/reference.md

 ## _message_ FeedEntity

 A definition (or update) of an entity in the transit feed.
-If the entity is not being deleted, exactly one of 'trip_update', 'vehicle', 'alert' and 'shape' fields should be populated.
+If the entity is not being deleted, exactly one of 'trip_update', 'vehicle', 'alert', 'shape', 'stop' or 'trip_modification' fields should be populated.

 **Fields**